makrai/notes/kornai17-sem.md

 * Here we use a more systematic test set,
   * based conceptually on Winograd’s 1972 schemas and specifically
   * designed by Levesque, Davis, and Morgenstein (2012)

+# 9 The meaning of life

+## 9.4 A formal model

+* In
+  * the proto-logic described here there is only one rule of deduction, called _a fortiori_ in the Latin and kal va-chomer in the Hebrew tradition.
+In
+  * standard systems of formal logic the main deductive rule is modus ponens, but in our model modus ponens comes built into the set-theoretical underpinn
+  * if some x is wrong, say kicking your opponent when he is down, surely 2x is also wrong, and we begin to see why we want the set W that corresponds to the predicate wrong to be a cone.